Sara Wookey: Choreography

 Wookey established herself as a young choreographer in the Netherlands where she was based between 1996-2006.
 There she was supported by grants from the Netherlands Funds for the Performing Arts and Amsterdam Funds for the Arts, among others.
 Danswerkplaats Amsterdam (now Dansmakers), a dance house, administered her projects.
 She created over a dozen evening-length dance works that toured in Europe and North America.
 Her solo work "Disappearing Acts & Resurfacing Subjects: Concerns of (a) Dance Artist(s)" (2014) premiered at the New Museum, NYC as part of the Performance Archiving Performance program.

+She has been creating dance films, including reMake at Lakeland Arts with a grant from Arts Council England and more recently collaborated with her lifetime partner Christian Kipp on a dance film called UmWelt (2023) made in the north of Sweden as part of Moskosel artist residency.

 Civic Art Projects in Los Angeles

 From 2008-2014 Wookey worked as an artist in Los Angeles, California.
 She worked on several collaborative projects namely Being Pedestrian with artist Sara Daleiden.
 From 2012-2014 Wookey was a consultant with the Creative Services Department at the Los Angeles County Metropolitan Transportation Authority, where she designed Metro Art Moves You artist-led tours of public art along Los Angeles's light rail lines.

 There she taught at the California Institute of the Arts (CalArts) and initiated a partnership between CalArts and the Community Redevelopment Agency of Los Angeles where art students proposed creative civic projects to urban planners and stakeholders in downtown Los Angeles.